Mineral metabolism disorders are abnormal levels of minerals – either too much or too little – in the blood.

 UT Southwestern Medical Center is recognized as one of the nation’s leading clinical and research centers for the prevention, accurate diagnosis, and effective treatment of the spectrum of bone and mineral disorders.

-Our specialists routinely diagnose and treat osteoporosis, osteomalacia, and nephrolithiasis or kidney stones.
+Our specialists routinely diagnose and treat osteoporosis and kidney stones.
 We also specialize in treating mineral disorders like parathyroid disease and calcium disorders.

 Our team of researchers with the Charles and Jane Pak Center for Mineral Metabolism and Clinical Research developed the world’s most prescribed medication for the treatment of kidney stone disease, as well as a diagnostic test that effectively determines a person’s risk for developing kidney stones.